stefphd/MinOS-dll/README.md

 ## Building

 Building is performed using CMake.
-Building should be performed in release mode in *Windows*.
+Building should be performed in release mode in *Windows* (flag `--config Release`).

 ```command
 mkdir build